-- a) the impact of any new development on the skylines to the north and south of the village; - b) the need to retain open pedestrian areas at the bridges and by the churchyard, - c) the need to retain stone walls, mature trees and hedges and, where possible, plant new trees; - d) give special consideration to the impact of development on historic buildings in the conservation area including designated and nondesignated heritage assets; - e) the use of traditional materials of natural local sandstone, Welsh slate, stone chimneys and clay pots.
+- a) the impact of any new development on the skylines to the north and south of the village; - b) the need to retain open pedestrian areas at the bridges and by the churchyard, - c) the need to retain stone walls, mature trees and hedges and, where possible, plant new trees; - d) give special consideration to the impact of development on historic buildings in the conservation area including designated and non-designated heritage assets; - e) the use of traditional materials of natural local sandstone, Welsh slate, stone chimneys and clay pots, where appropriate.

-Development proposals that fail to preserve or enhance the character or appearance and quality of the Lesbury Conservation Area will be refused.
+Development proposals that lead to substantial harm to (or total loss of significance of) the Lesbury Conservation Area will be refused.